rust-lang/reference/src/behavior-considered-undefined.md

 r[undefined.extern-static]
 * Declaring an `extern static` with some size/alignment/mutability, when the actual symbol this resolves to is smaller / less aligned / less mutable.
+  For `extern static` with `raw-dylib` linkage, the actual symbol must have *exactly* the declared size.

 r[undefined.runtime]
 * Violating assumptions of the Rust runtime.
 Most assumptions of the Rust runtime are currently not explicitly documented.